 "This is a book that should be given to the wife or girlfriend of every single male police officer." -Sgt.
 Amy Ramsay, PhD.
-Winner of the American Society of Journalists and Authors' Arlene Book Award.
-Award-winning investigative reporter Alex Roslin, author of the updated and revised second edition of "Police Wife," blogs about one of the most explosive secrets of the tightly closed police world: officer-involved domestic violence in up to 40% of police homes, which departments mostly ignore.
+Winner of the American Society of Journalists and Authors' Arlene Book Award, investigative journalist Alex Roslin, author of the updated and revised 2nd edition of "Police Wife: The Secret Epidemic of Police Domestic Violence," blogs about one of the most explosive secrets of policing: spousal abuse in up to 40% of law enforcement families, which departments mostly ignore.

 Canada's “Secret Epidemic” of Police Domestic Violence